sidbala4023/Trigger/README.md

 13.Write a trigger when an opportunity is “Closed Won”, Create a task for opportunity owner to split the revenue among the team with high priority.

 14.Write a trigger when a lead is created create a task to the lead owner to “Follow Up the Lead”.

+15.Write a trigger to create contact related to account with Same phone as account phone when an Create Contact checkbox is checked in Account record page.